Translations (Outback words & expressions)

 These website pages list translations for Australian rural words and expressions into other languages and English spoken in other countries, only.
 Explanations of the meanings of quirky words and expressions used almost exclusively in remote Australia are not located in this website.
 But they are included in the photograph captions in the books 'Biggest Mobs - Longest Shadows', 'Life as an Australalian Horseman' and 'A Million Acre Masterpiece' - as well as the glossary contained in the latter book.
 As is the case in many countries, many of these unique terms are only familiar to those who use them in the course of their ordinary daily life.
 The 'A Million Acre Masterpiece' glossary explains words and expressions completely unfamiliar to the majority of Australians.

 Please note: the text on these translation pages is protected by copyright laws, like the rest of the website.

 Many hours of work has been spent compiling these pages of translations, cross checking as much as possible, to ensure accuracy.
 But because I am not a linguistics expert all words translated here should be cross checked with other sources before being quoted, because I am not able to guarantee there are no errors.

 The world has plenty of linguists, translators etc but the vast majority are city born and bred.
 So very few people are able to provide accurate explanations for words and expressions unique to agricultural industries and rural areas in their own country (let alone elsewhere).

 To make it more complicated, parts of some languages - such as rural and regional expressions - are changing at an ever-increasing rate.

-So I’m always pleased to hear from anyone who has any first-hand information such as words or expressions to add or suggested corrections or clarifications.
-As a thank you, everyone sending new & accurate translation information is entered into the 'handy person' prize draw.
+So I’m always pleased to hear from anyone who has any first-hand information such as words or expressions to add, or suggested corrections or clarifications.
+By doing so, you're helping others who are seeking accurate information.